Yellow tissue in wounds is usually called slough or maybe fibrin.

 Deep wounds can also have white striated tissue but that is normally a tendon especially if the wound is close to a joint.
 If you are concerned if tissue is a tendon, try moving your closest joint and muscles and if it moves back and forth in the same manner as your movements.
 It is likely a tendon.
 Get immediate medical attention as compromised connective tissue can be at risk of permanent damage.

 If you are planning to send a picture to me or any other medical professional, take a few pictures.
 Make sure your lens is clear, Try some with and without flash.
 Zoom in and see if that tissue is clear in the picture before you send it.
-Being able to ID the tissue can be vitally important.
+Being able to ID the tissue is important.

 Necrotic tissue needs to be removed for healing to continue.
 Debridement can be done in various ways mechanical (ex. wet-dry) enzymatic (ex.
 Santyl) surgical/sharp, or autolytic (moist dressings)